Henry Jermyn, 1st Baron Dover: Revolution and war in Ireland

-At the Glorious Revolution in 1688, Dover remained loyal to James, who appointed him Governor of Portsmouth in November 1688.
-Dover followed James into exile in France, his house at Cheveley Park having been attacked by a Protestant mob.
+At the Glorious Revolution in 1688, Dover remained loyal to James, initially staying with the king in London.
+James appointed him Governor of Portsmouth in November 1688, with the task of securing the port for James and escorting the young Prince of Wales to France.
+The plan was foiled when Lord Dartmouth refused to follow Dover's orders to prepare a yacht; the prince was hurriedly returned to London and later escaped England with his mother.

+Dover subsequently followed James into exile in France, his house at Cheveley Park having been attacked by a Protestant mob.
 He landed at Calais on 20 January 1689 with Lady Dover and George Douglas, 1st Earl of Dumbarton.
-Dover accompanied James when he landed in Ireland in March 1689 to reclaim the throne.
-On 20 June 1689 he was attainted by the English government.
+Dover accompanied James when he landed in Ireland in March 1689 to launch the military effort to reclaim the throne.
+On 20 June 1689 he was included in the act of attainder passed by the English parliament, and ordered to give himself up by a certain day.
 In July 1689 the deposed sovereign created him Baron Jermyn of Royston, Baron Ipswich, Viscount Cheveley and Earl of Dover in the Jacobite Peerage.
 These titles were not recognised by the English government, although Dover became generally known as the Earl of Dover.
 During the conflict, James despatched Dover on missions to Dublin, and on one occasion to France to petition Louis XIV for greater French assistance.
 A lieutenant-general in James' Jacobite army and commander of the Gards du Corps, Dover assured the Marquis de Louvois that the war in Ireland could be won with French support.
+While returning to Ireland in November 1689 on a French warship alongside Ignatius White, he narrowly escaped capture off the Isles of Scilly.